 PARTICULARS OF CONTRACTS /ARRANGEMENTS WITH RELATED PARTIES

 There were no materially significant related party transactions which could have potential conflict with interest of the Company at large.
 Therefore, disclosure in Form AOC-2 is not required.
-Members may refer to Note 43 to the standalone financial statement which sets out related party disclosures pursuant to Ind AS.
+Members may refer to Note No. 43 to the standalone financial statements which sets out related party disclosures pursuant to Ind AS.

 CORPORATE SOCIAL RESPONSIBILITY

 In accordance with the requirements of Section 135 of Act, your Company has constituted a Corporate Social Responsibility Committee.
 The composition and terms of reference of the Corporate Social Responsibility Committee are provided in the Corporate Governance Report.